 Why is Balanced Empathy Important To Business?

-These leaders also make decisions based on popular opinion or internal politics to get maximum personal advantage.
-Such leaders are often celebrated as being able to take tough decisions, with people who follow a more democratic approach being derided as wimps, or failing to have the ticker for the job.
+These leaders also make decisions based on popular opinion or internal politics to get the maximum personal advantage.
+Such leaders are often celebrated as being able to take tough decisions, with people who follow a more democratic approach being derided as

 Leaders that have a good balance of both forms of empathy are inclusive, consultative and informative.
 They openly share information and allow participative decision making to create the best outcomes for all concerned.